 The pension may be partially paid as a lump sum after receiving the pension for 5 years if the assessed degree of disability is more than 10%; the total remaining pension may be paid as a lump sum after receiving the pension for 5 years if the assessed degree of disability is 10% or less.

-Benefit adjustment: Pensions are adjusted annually according to changes in the average salary, depending on the financial resources of the system.
+Benefit adjustment: Benefits are adjusted annually according to changes in the average covered wage.

 Workers' Medical Benefits